snowplow/scala-forex/README.md

 val priceInEuros = fx.convert(10000, "GBP").to("JPY").at(tradeDate)
 ```

-Or you can be explicit about the EOD you want to use:
+Or you can be explicit about the EOD rate to use:

 ```scala
 ...